mpkocher/pbsmrtpipe/docs/chunking.rst

     $> python -m pbcoretools.tasks.gather_fasta --chunk_key filtered_fasta_id .pbcoretools.tasks.dev_scatter_filter_fasta-d6ba7f08-7ac7-4d94-a292-89d897f5cd06-gathered-pipeline.chunks.json gathered.output.fasta

-(there's an assumption that chunk "keys" in the chunk file are hardcoded, i.e., hardcoded to pbsmrtpipe task definition to always look for "$chunk.rgn_fofn_id" in chunk.json file.
-This is probably not the best idea, but I don't know if passing the chunk keys within a task makes sense.)
+This will create a single output file for that specific gather chunk defined in the Chunk Operator.

-Also, gather commandline tools must only have one output.
+.. note:: Gather commandline tools must only have one output.
+In other words, these tools take a single json file and chunk key and emit a single output file that maps to one of the outputs of the original unchunked task (e.g., `pbsmrtpipe.tasks.dev_filter_fasta:0`.

 Step 4.
 -------